 How Is Pregnancy Due Date Calculated?

 Your pregnancy due date is calculated by adding 40 weeks (i.e., 280 days) to the first day of your last menstrual period (LMP).
 This is done with an assumption that you have a 28-day menstrual cycle.
-Menstrual period and ovulation period are calculated as the first two weeks of pregnancy as ovulation takes place two weeks after the first day of LMP.
-If you deliver the baby on the estimated due date, she is 38 weeks old, and not 40 (1).
+The time between your menstrual period and ovulation is calculated as the first two weeks of pregnancy, as ovulation takes place two weeks after the first day of LMP.
+If you deliver the baby on the estimated due date, she is 38 weeks old after conception and not 40 (1).

 How To Calculate Weeks Of Pregnancy?

 Pregnancy is calculated based on your last menstrual period.
 Week one of your pregnancy will start on the first day of your LMP.
 Likewise, the following weeks are calculated.
 This may sound weird, but it helps in giving the exact date for timely medical care.
 Unless you had an assisted conception and knew when the fertilization took place, the LMP method is the only way to know the closest ovulation and conception dates (3).